richrdkng/adobe-illustrator-templates/README.md

 - size ***450x450*** - using the outer guides:
   - will leave a ***tiny, barely visible padding*** in the profile picture frame
-  - recommended for assets designed to stretch almost to the entirety of the profile picture frame, but still have a really small, yet distinguishing padding around the asset
+  - ***recommended in general for assets*** intended to be used as a profile picture, as this will have a really small, yet visually pleasing, distinguishing padding around the asset

 - size ***400x400*** - using the inner guides:
   - will leave a ***small, yet visible padding*** in the profile picture frame
-  - ***recommended in general for assets*** intended to be used as a profile picture, as this will result a small, yet visually pleasing padding around the asset
+  - recommended for assets ***in case the 450x450 outer guide doesn't suite the creator's intentions***, as this will result a small margin-like visible padding around the asset

 ---